brian2213/WarehousePlanning/README.md

 * pickle
 * itertools

+## Files
+Inputfile:
+  - **warehouse-grid.csv**: This file contains the information of the warehouse and where the items are stored in it.
+  - **item-dimensions-tabbed.txt**: This file defines the items' weight and dimensions.
+  - **warehouse-orders-v01.csv**: This file is the input orders list the program used to generated the results.

+## How to run
-To run the program in batch processing mode, simply type "python Main.py warehouse-grid.csv item-dimensions-tabbed.txt warehouse-orders-v01.csv"
+To run the program in batch processing mode, simply type

+''' bash
+python Main.py warehouse-grid.csv item-dimensions-tabbed.txt warehouse-orders-v01.csv
+'''
 Then the programe will automatically generate the optimized.csv file which contain all the optimal solution for all the orders

 Furthermore, the program can run in user specified mode, without specify the second argument for order list such as "python Main.py warehouse-grid.csv"
 Then you should get the response as below, and the program will ask user for the worker starting point, ending point and order list to process.